dataspecer/ds-wdoi/docs/progress.md

         - This behaviour can be easily removed.
         - Based on supervisors, this should be kept as an issue.
   5. the fifth phase - loading into elastic search
       - Based on the selected languages in the 3. phase, it loads elastic search with the data.
         - The data are formatted that all languages belong to one object
         - it uses only aliases and labels (based on the php search from wikidata)
         - I use language analyzers for language fields from Wikidata.
         - runs ~ 14 mins
-  - Comments:
+  - **Comments**:
     - The preprocessing does exclude `sitelinks` from entities.
     - Extracting values from statements always returns only unique values.
     - The values it self are not check since wikidata does not allow to intput data in different types into a statement.